-- Agri-environmental farm planning schemes such as Rural Environment Protection Scheme (REPS 3 and 4) and Agri Environmental Options Scheme (AEOS) continue to support the objective of maintaining and enhancing the conservation status of pNHAs.
+Agri-environmental farm planning schemes such as Rural Environment Protection Scheme (REPS 3 and 4) and Agri Environmental Options Scheme (AEOS) continue to support the objective of maintaining and enhancing the conservation status of pNHAs.
 The farm plans operate for a period of 5 years.
-REPS 4 plans will continue to operate until 2014. - Forest Service requirement for NPWS approval before they will pay afforestation grants on pNHA lands and Recognition of the ecological value of pNHAs by Planning and Licensing Authorities. - > Recognition of the ecological value of pNHAs by Planning Authorities and Licensing Authorities.
+REPS 4 plans will continue to operate until 2014.
+Forest Service requirement for NPWS approval before they will pay afforestation grants on pNHA lands and Recognition of the ecological value of pNHAs by Planning and Licensing Authorities.